 to further level the playing field for payment service providers by including new players;

 and to enhance protection for European consumers and businesses.

 The impact for non-European companies comes from the one-leg principle, which makes the directive binding also for non-European companies.

 The directive itself is not particularly interesting from a practical security point of view, but the official interpretation as described in the Regulatory Technical Standards on strong customer authentication and secure communication under PSD2 (RTS) should be read by all security professionals who are connected in any way to the payment industry.

 PSD2 and Okay

-We at Okay make software which helps you deal with the technical challenges inherent in the requirements that spring from the PSD2 and the accompanying RTS.
+We at Okay make software that helps you deal with the technical challenges inherent in the requirements that spring from the PSD2 and the accompanying RTS.
 To help you understand how we help mitigate the challenges created by the PSD2 we plan to publish a series of blog posts examining articles that are relevant to the technical aspects of the PSD2, article by article.

-For each article we will try to describe some common types of practical attacks that are relevant for the challenge, then describe how this can impact business, before we describe how we at Okay can help you mitigate the problem.
+For each article we will try to describe some common types of practical attacks that are relevant for the challenge, then describe how this can impact business before we describe how we at Okay can help you mitigate the problem.